b-d-e/corroded-classifer/README.md

 [00:00:06] ========================================     390/390     Epoch avg loss: 0.0149 | Train Accuracy: 98.44% | Val Accuracy: 97.24%
 ```
 and log some ascii graphs at the end.

+CIFAR10 _can_ be used, but currently we are treating colour very naively (flattening) to use as MLP input, so performance is poor.
+Will explore implementing convlayers as a follow up.